johanhaleby/javalin.github.io/pages/docs/docs.md

 But where are our commands!?
 In this example we've decided to represent them as functions!
 I.e. the "command" is modeled as simple function, e.g. `startNewGame`!
 But wait, how can I dispatch commands to this function?
 Don't I need to create some custom, problem specific, middleware mumbo-jumbo to achieve this?
 The answer is.... 🥁 no!
-Just create or copy the generic `ApplicationService` class below if you're using an object-oriented approach:
+Just create or copy a generic `ApplicationService` class like the one below if you're using an object-oriented approach:

 {% include macros/applicationservice/generic-oo-application-service.md %}